Voter Registration in Wyoming

 NOTE: Wyoming is exempt from the "Motor Voter" law; therefore, you cannot register to vote at a local Wyoming DMV office.

 To register in person, visit your local town or county clerk and pick up a voter registration form.
-You may also fill out the Wyoming Voter Registration Application & Change Form before you visit the office, to save you time when you get there.
+You may also fill out the Wyoming Voter Registration Application and Change Form before you visit the office, to save you time when you get there.
 Note, however, that the form must be signed in front of your county clerk.

-To complete your voter registration by mail, you must fill out the Wyoming Voter Registration Application & Change Form in front of a notary or registry agent.
+To complete your voter registration by mail, you must fill out the Wyoming Voter Registration Application and Change Form in front of a notary or registry agent.
 You'll need to provide proof of your identification, which can include:

 - Your WY driver's license.